 Some email software vendors may also include a few basic lead generation tools, such as a landing page creator, web forms, or pop-ups.
 While these tools are certainly beneficial, they aren’t advanced enough on their own to classify a product as “marketing automation.”
 Popular email marketing software options include Adobe Campaign, Autopilot, Campaign Monitor, Emma, Constant Contact, MailChimp, and GetResponse.

-At this point you are probably wondering what features you should look for when shopping for an email marketing campaign software.
-Here are the features that you should keep top of mind when searching for email marketing software:
+At this point you are probably wondering what email marketing software features you should look for when shopping for email marketing campaign software.
+Here are the features that you should keep top of mind when searching for the best email marketing software:

 In the early days of email marketing, the appearance of your email mattered much less than the content it contained.
 Now that consumers are deluged with emails every single day, aesthetics are more important than ever — if your emails are not arranged in a logical and visually appealing manner, readers will click out of it immediately (or even worse, unsubscribe from your email altogether).